anonbnr/UML2RCA/README.md

 Underlying RCA is an iterative process aiming to refine the relationships between concept lattices, by adding relational attributes to objects of source lattices using **scaling operators**, and discovering new concepts at each iteration, until no new concept can be discovered.
 At the end of the process, a set of interconnected concept lattices is obtained, which can be represented in a hierarchy of ontological concepts that and can be examined and analyzed using some knowledge representation formalism (e.g. description logic).

-RCA can be very useful in software engineering, knowledge representation, artificial intelligence, $\dots$ Some applications include refactoring UML class and use case diagrams, extracting OO architectures, web service classification, construction and extraction of ontologies, $\dots$
+RCA can be very useful in software engineering, knowledge representation, artificial intelligence, etc. Some applications include refactoring UML class and use case diagrams, extracting OO architectures, web service classification, construction and extraction of ontologies, etc.

 ## RCF (Relational Context Family)
 *TODO*